taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 >Cloud data warehouse with elastic compute and storage.

+- Data Modeling with Snowflake: A practical guide to accelerating Snowflake development using universal modeling techniques (2nd, 2025) by Serge Gershkovich
+- Snowflake: The Definitive Guide: Architecting, Designing, and Deploying on the Snowflake Data Cloud (2022) by Joyce Kay Avila
+- Snowflake Data Engineering (2025) by Maja Ferle
+- Jumpstart Snowflake: A Step-by-Step Guide to Modern Cloud Analytics (2nd, 2025) by Dmitry Anoshin, Dmitry Foshin, Donna Strok
+- Learning Snowflake SQL and Scripting: Generate, Retrieve, and Automate Snowflake Data (2023) by Alan Beaulieu
+- Snowflake Cookbook: Techniques for building modern cloud data warehousing solutions (2021) by Hamid Mahmood Qureshi, Hammad Sharif

 Google BigQuery

 >Serverless data warehouse with SQL and ML integration.

+- Google BigQuery: The Definitive Guide: Data Warehousing, Analytics, and Machine Learning at Scale (2019) by Valliappa Lakshmanan, Jordan Tigani
+- Data Exploration and Preparation with BigQuery: A practical guide to cleaning, transforming, and analyzing data for business insights (2023) by Mike Kahn
+- Google BigQuery Analytics (2014) by Jordan Tigani, Siddartha Naidu
+- BigQuery for Data Warehousing: Managed Data Analysis in the Google Cloud (2020) by Mark Mucchetti
+- Machine Learning with BigQuery ML: Create, execute, and improve machine learning models in BigQuery using standard SQL queries (2021) by Alessandro Marrandino
+- Learning Google BigQuery: A beginner's guide to mining massive datasets through interactive analysis (2017) by Thirukkumaran Haridass, Eric Brown
+- Data Science on the Google Cloud Platform: Implementing End-to-End Real-Time Data Pipelines: From Ingest to Machine Learning (2nd, 2022) by Valliappa Lakshmanan
+- Data Engineering with Google Cloud Platform: A guide to leveling up as a data engineer by building a scalable data platform with Google Cloud (2nd, 2024) by Adi Wijaya, António Vilares

 Amazon Redshift

 >Scalable data warehouse service by AWS.

+- Amazon Redshift: The Definitive Guide: Jump-Start Analytics Using Cloud Data Warehousing (2023) by Rajesh Francis, Rajiv Gupta, Milind Oke
+- Amazon Redshift Cookbook: Recipes for building modern data warehousing solutions (2nd, 2025) by Shruti Worlikar, Harshida Patel, Anusha Challa
+- Data Science on AWS: Implementing End-to-End, Continuous AI and Machine Learning Pipelines (2021) by Chris Fregly, Antje Barth

 Delta Lake

 >Open-source data lake format ensuring reliability (ACID) on big data.

+- Delta Lake: The Definitive Guide: Modern Data Lakehouse Architectures with Data Lakes (2024) by Denny Lee, Tristen Wentling, Scott Haines, Prashanth Babu
+- Practical Lakehouse Architecture: Designing and Implementing Modern Data Platforms at Scale (2024) by Gaurav Ashok Thalpati
+- Delta Lake: Up and Running: Modern Data Lakehouse Architectures with Delta Lake (2023) by Bennie Haelen, Dan Davis
+- Building Medallion Architectures: Designing with Delta Lake and Spark (2025) by Piethein Strengholt

 Apache Iceberg

 >Modern table format for large-scale data lakes (schema evolution + time travel).

+- Apache Iceberg: The Definitive Guide: Data Lakehouse Functionality, Performance, and Scalability on the Data Lake (2024) by Tomer Shiran, Jason Hughes, Alex Merced

 Parquet / ORC